The Sikh Awards

-The world’s first annual Sikh Awards ceremony was held on October 10, 2010 as a tribute to the skills, achievements, and successes of the Sikh community.
+The Sikh Awards is an annual awards ceremony dedicated to recognising the contributions of the Sikh community to a variety of fields.
+The first annual Sikh Awards ceremony was held on October 10, 2010 as a tribute to the skills, achievements, and successes of the Sikh community.
 The event was organized by The Sikh Directory.

 The Sikh Directory

 The Sikh Directory was published in 2006 and has since been updated and published annually.
 It is currently the world’s largest and most comprehensive Sikh business directory.
 It is an established and trusted brand which educates the next generation, stimulates community networking and connects buyers and sellers.

-The Sikh Directory’s main objectives are to serve, connect and unite the Sikh community around the world, to help promote and magnify the competitiveness and breadth of Sikh businesses internationally.
+The Sikh Directory’s main objective is to serve, connect and unite the Sikh community around the world, to help promote and magnify the competitiveness and breadth of Sikh businesses internationally.

 Award Categories

-Awards are given to individuals or organizations who have given an excellent service in business and to the Sikh community, especially Sikhs who have delivered their service in an exceptional and innovative way and can show examples of selfless voluntary service:
+The awards are given to organisations and individuals that have shown considerable commitment to their respective fields, particularly Sikhs showing outstanding delivery of service and selfless voluntary service (seva).